jrkerns/pylinac/docs/source/topics/rigid_transformations.rst

 ``scikit-image.transform`` can be used to implement these transformations using the following conventions:

-* EuclideanTransform(r,t): performs first rotation then translation in extrinsic coordinates
+* EuclideanTransform(r,t): performs the rotation first, then the translation, in extrinsic coordinates

 .. code-block::